What is myomectomy (uterine fibroid removal surgery)?

 - Hysteroscopy — No hospital stay, 3-14 days recovery

-Patients who have a myomectomy in order to improve their chances of having a baby should try to get pregnant soon after the surgery.
-This is because as time passes, the odds of fibroids re-developing are higher.
+Patients who have a myomectomy to improve their chances of having a baby should try to get pregnant soon after the surgery.
+This is because the odds of fibroids re-developing are higher as time passes.

 If you get pregnant following a myomectomy, there’s a slightly increased risk of complications involving the placenta — such as placenta abruption or placenta accreta.
-Additionally, your doctor may recommend delivery via Cesarean section, depending on the size and location of the surgical site and how likely it is that your surgical scars will affect labor.
+Because of this, delivery via Cesarean section is recommended.

 Have more questions about myomectomy surgery?
 Make an appointment with Dr. Aliabadi — LA’s best myomectomy surgeon

-As one of the nation’s leading OB/GYNs, Dr. Thaïs Aliabadi offers the very best in women’s health and well-being.
+As one of the nation’s leading gynecologists and gynecologic surgeons, Dr. Thaïs Aliabadi offers the very best in women’s health and well-being.
 With her warm, professional team, Dr. Aliabadi supports women from puberty to pregnancy, childbirth, menopause, and beyond.
 She fosters a special one-on-one relationship between patient and doctor.

 Highly trained and honored by the medical community, Dr. Thais Aliabadi is certified by the American Board of Obstetrics and Gynecology and a Diplomat of the American College of Obstetrics and Gynecology.
-She implements the most advanced, state-of-the-art technology and treatment options.
+She implements the most advanced, state-of-the-art technology and treatment options while creating personalized treatment plans for every patient.

-Dr. Aliabadi specializes in up-to-date, minimally invasive surgical techniques for fibroids, polyps, and endometriosis, promising her patients shorter recovery times, reduced pain, and the least interruption to their daily lives.
+Dr. Aliabadi specializes in up-to-date, minimally invasive gynecologic surgery techniques for fibroid care, polyps, and endometriosis, promising her patients shorter recovery times, reduced pain, and the least interruption to their daily lives.

 We also invite you to establish care with Dr. Aliabadi.
 Please make an appointment online or call us at (844) 863-6700 for general inquiries.